-The GPA begins in the 9th grade and is cumulative; therefore, 9th grade courses count as much toward the student's GPA as the 12th grade courses.
+The GPA (Grade Point Average) begins in the 9th grade and is cumulative; therefore, 9th grade courses count as much toward the student's GPA as the 12th grade courses.
 Only English, Math, Science, Social Studies, and Foreign Language count in the calculation of GPA and class rank.
-Advanced/Dual Credit Courses - All courses with requirements beyond the regular requirements.
+Advanced/Dual Credit Course are courses with requirements beyond the regular requirements.
+Regular courses are considered ones which are on grade level.

-Regular - On-grade level